Half of US adults have received at least one COVID-19 shot

 “I would be very surprised if we don’t have a resumption in some form by Friday,” he said.
 "I don’t really anticipate that they’re going to want it stretch it out a bit longer.”

-Fauci, who is President Joe Biden’s chief medical adviser, said he believed that federal regulators could bring the shots back with limits based on age or gender or with a blanket warning, so that it is administered in a way “a little bit different than we were before the pause.”
+Fauci, who is President Joe Biden’s chief medical adviser, said he believed federal regulators could bring the shots back with limits based on age or gender, or with a blanket warning, so the vaccine is administered in a way “a little bit different than we were before the pause".

-The J&J vaccine was thrown in limbo after the CDC and the Food and Drug Administration said last week they needed more evidence to decide if a handful of unusual blood clots were linked to the shot - and if so, how big the risk is.
+The J&J vaccine was thrown into limbo after the CDC and the Food and Drug Administration said last week that they needed more evidence to decide if a handful of unusual blood clots were linked to the shot - and if so, how big the risk is.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments